Apr 29, 2022

 • Cost: overall project budget, upfront expenses, the cost of services of web development, and technologies you’ll need to get it up and running.

-• Flexibility: how fast and easy you can adopt new services or technologies, add new features and functionality, modernize and migrate to new platforms or frameworks.
+• Flexibility: how fast and easy you can adopt new services or technologies, add new features and functionality, modernize legacy apps and migrate to new platforms or frameworks.

 • Performance: overall speed and ability to cope with the growing load and increasing number of user requests, data, etc. without compromising user experience.